AlanD20/random-link-opener/README.md

 ### Contribution Rules:

 - Checkout other files in the folder structure if you want to create a new file and don't know where to put.
-- Do not forget to run `yarn prepare` only after when you cloned and installed the packages.
-Husky warns you if you forget to increment version and formats the codebase.
 - **Work on main branch only if the changes are internal and does not benefit extension users, or meets one of the following reasons:**
     1. Fixing a bug that only changes small portion of the codes in the project.
 Mostly sums up to less than 15 lines of codes.
 Otherwise, create a new branch.
     3. Typos in the code or documentation.